Substances poisonous to dogs: Oleander

 Oleander contains cardiac glycosides oleandrin and nerioside.
-When ingested, they can result in fatal heart abnormalities, muscle tremors, incoordination, vomiting, and bloody diarrhea.
+When ingested, they can result in fatal heart abnormalities, muscle tremors, ataxia, vomiting, and bloody diarrhea.
 The signs can start within a few hours and cause a dog's condition to decline quickly, thus treatment is often not successful.

 Dieffenbachia

 Dieffenbachia is a common indoor plant.

 Dieffenbachia causes oral irritation, vomiting, and difficult swallowing in dogs.
 This plant contains calcium oxalate crystals.
 After ingestion, a dog may have a hard time swallowing and begin drooling or coughing as if choking.
 Dieffenbachia can cause damage to the liver and kidneys leading to death, comas, or permanent damage to critical organs, including the liver and kidneys, which may even lead to death.

-Sago palm
+Cycads, Sago palm

-Sago palms are toxic and potentially fatal to all pets, producing symptoms that include vomiting, diarrhea, seizures, and liver failure.
+Sago palms and other cycads are toxic and potentially fatal to many animals, producing symptoms that include vomiting, diarrhea, seizures, neurological signs, and liver failure.
 The leaves and bark are both harmful, and the seeds (or "nuts") are even more toxic.